Ziggy Marley and the Melody Makers: 1984–1987: Play the Game Right, name change and subsequent releases

 In 1984, the Melody Makers began a recording session with English producer Steve Levine that released a single, "Lying in Bed".
 In 1985, the group released their first album, Play the Game Right.
 Although accompanied by the Barrett brothers, who were the solid rhythm section for the Wailers, the group's record bore little resemblance to their father's music.

 In 1986, Hey World was released and credited to Ziggy Marley & the Melody Makers.
-This album laid the groundwork for the group's fast maturing sound.
+This album laid the groundwork for the group's fast-maturing sound.
 A phenomenal mix of upbeat pop and heavier roots, cemented by hip electro-production, it was evident that the Melody Makers were no longer in the thrall of their father's music, but had found their own voice.
-In support of the album, Ziggy Marley & the Melody Makers embarked on their first tour, a veritable Tuff Gong roadshow with Nadine Sutherland and the I-Threes along as opening acts.
+In support of the album, Ziggy Marley & the Melody Makers embarked on their first tour, a veritable Tuff Gong roadshow with Nadine Sutherland and the I-Threes as opening acts.
 The group was well received at the yearly Reggae Sunsplash in 1986 and 1987.

 1988–1990: Conscious Party, career breakthrough and subsequent releases

-In 1988, the band's popularity was at such a height that they were signed to the international major label Virgin Records.
+In 1988, the band's popularity was so high that they were signed to the international major label Virgin Records.
 Later that year, they went into the studio with Tina Weymouth and Chris Franz of Talking Heads to record their third album, Conscious Party.
-The album charted at no. 23 on the Billboard 200 and at no. 26 on the R&B Albums chart.
+The album charted at no. 23 on the Billboard 200 and no. 26 on the R&B Albums chart.
 The album spawned the successful single "Tomorrow People", which charted at no. 16 on the Mainstream Rock chart and no. 39 on the Hot 100.
-The second single "Tumblin' Down" was also well received charting at no. 1 on Hot Dance Music/Maxi-Singles Sales chart and at no. 28 on the Dance Music/Club Play Singles charts.
-The album received a Grammy award for "Best Reggae Album".
+The second single "Tumblin' Down" was also well-received charting at no. 1 on Hot Dance Music/Maxi-Singles Sales chart and at no. 28 on the Dance Music/Club Play Singles charts.
+The album received a Grammy Award for "Best Reggae Album".

 The Melody Makers' follow-up album One Bright Day, released in 1989.
 The album charted at no. 26 on the Billboard 200 and at no. 43 on the R&B Albums chart.
 The single "Look Who's Dancin'" received positive feedback and charted at no. 41 on Hot Dance Music/Maxi-Singles Sales chart and at no. 23 on the Dance Music/Club Play Singles charts.
 The album also spawned the singles "Black My Story (Not History)", "One Bright Day", "Justice", and "When the Lights Gone Out".
-The album received a Grammy award for "Best Reggae Album".
+The album received a Grammy Award for "Best Reggae Album".